Pittsburgh flood of 1936: Aftermath

-The aftermath to the city was devastating.
-Total property damage was estimated at between $150 - 250 million (as high as $ today).
+The impact to the city was devastating.
+Total property damage was estimated at between $150 – 250 million (as high as $ today).
 Steel mills that were located around the three rivers suffered devastating damage and 60,000 steel workers within a thirty-mile radius were out of work due to the damage that the mills suffered.
 Sixty five percent of the downtown business district had been under water from the Point all the way up to Grant Street.

 Electric power failed on March 17 and full electric service was not restored for eight days.
 KDKA radio was able to broadcast without interruption throughout the flood but Pittsburghers were unable to listen because they did not have electricity to run their radios.

 The contamination of the water supply led Pittsburgh residents to be told to boil water for fear of a typhoid epidemic.
 This fear was never realized; whether it was from the boiling of water or just luck is unknown.
 At least 69 deaths occurred in western Pennsylvania, including 45 in the city.

 There was no train service because the railroad tracks that ran along the three rivers were blocked or washed away by the flood.
 Trolleys were also affected by the power loss and some were abandoned where they were when power was lost.
 Roads around the rivers were washed away or buckled and there was a gasoline shortage because there was no electricity to run the pumps.